Report: Steelers QB Rudolph fined $50K by NFL

 The NFL fined Pittsburgh Steelers quarterback Mason Rudolph $50,000 for his role in the altercation toward the conclusion of a game against the Cleveland Browns on Nov.
 14, NFL Network Insider Ian Rapoport reported on Saturday.
 The fine represents more than an entire game check for Rudolph, whose yearly base salary is $658,267.

-Garrett has been suspended indefinitely, his Browns teammate Larry Ogunjobi was banned one game and Steelers offensive lineman Maurkice Pouncey was suspended for two after initially receiving a three-game ban. --Field Level Media
+Garrett has been suspended indefinitely, Browns defensive tackle Larry Ogunjobi was banned one game and Steelers offensive lineman Maurkice Pouncey was suspended for two after initially receiving a three-game ban.
+Additionally, both teams were fined $250,000.

+On Saturday, NFL Network's Tom Pelissero also tweeted the list of 29 members of the two teams who were fined $3,507 each for leaving the sidelines and entering the "fighting area." --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)